rheehot/visidata-book/extensible.md

 This allows them to take advantage of Sheet extensions that are loaded after the module.
 [Because of how Python instantiates classes, extensions monkey-patched into a class are not also added to already-instantiated objects.]

 For Sheet objects, this is useful to create meta-sheets (like the columns sheet), which are better created after the parent sheet's first reload, and then reused.

+## Footnotes
+<a name='b1' href='#a1'>1.</a> Monkey patching is adding new functionality to a module or class definition after the program started running.